gymnosophist/pharr_format/README.md

 The idea is to format a text and add glosses for infrequently used words.
 Currently, the program adds glosses for any word that appears five times or fewer in the text.

-Currently, only Latin texts that are available from either Perseus or the Latin Library are available.
+Currently, only Latin texts that are available from either the [Tesserae](https://tesserae.caset.buffalo.edu/) corpus (via the University of Buffalo) or the Latin Library are available.

 <hr>